-Black Women Are Most Confident Group But We Still Need Sensitivity
+A Survey Says Black Women Are The Most Confident, But We Still Have Struggles

 Black women are the most confident female group according to a study conducted by Glamour magazine and L'Oreal Paris.
 The study surveyed 2,000 white, black, and Hispanic women from all 50 of the United States.
 Findings showed that black women find themselves successful, beautiful, and have an overall higher level of body positivity.
 These results may seem a little odd, since black women are routine victims of systemic racism and sexism.
 That is why it is important to acknowledge that while higher levels of confidence is wonderful, black women still have struggles and need help to end those oppressions.